Indiana, Pennsylvania: Education

 Indiana University of Pennsylvania (or IUP) is a public university founded in 1875, originally founded as Indiana Normal School.

-For public K-12 education, the Indiana Area School District supports four neighborhood elementary schools (Eisenhower, Horace Mann, East Pike, and Ben Franklin), a junior high school (Indiana Area Junior High School), and a high school (Indiana Area Senior High School), which are accredited and recognized for quality.
+For public K-12 education, the Indiana Area School District, which includes the borough, supports four neighborhood elementary schools (Eisenhower,East Pike, and Ben Franklin), a junior high school (Indiana Area Junior High School), and a high school (Indiana Area Senior High School), which are accredited and recognized for quality.
 A Catholic-affiliated Pre-K through grade 6 program is offered at the St. Bernard School, in addition to other various parochial schools for different denominations.

-Early care and education programs for pre-k children are available.
-The non-profit IndiKids or (Indiana County Child Day Care Centers) offers NAEYC-accredited care for children of students and community members on the campus of IUP and throughout the community.

-Local media
+Media

 Indiana's local newspaper is the Indiana Gazette.
-Indiana is also home to several radio stations:
+Indiana is also home to several radio stations including:

-Indiana is served by two television markets: Pittsburgh and Johnstown-Altoona.
+Christmas Tree Capital of the World

+Indiana County became known as the "Christmas Tree Capital of the World" in the mid-1950s, as noted in an Associated Press report.
+In 1956 alone, the county harvested about 700,000 trees, emphasizing its importance in Christmas tree production.
+In 1958, Shelton, Washington, also claimed the title, but Indiana County defended its status when local nurseryman Walter Schroth confirmed an order of 15,000 trees being shipped to Tacoma, Washington.
+While other states may now produce more trees, Indiana County was one of the first to gain widespread recognition.
+A reporter covering various "Christmas Tree Capitals" noted that Indiana County was the only one with official roadside signs declaring the title.